katarahitendra/fullstackassignmentbits/README.md

-# My Backend App Docker Compose Setup
+# My Backend App Docker Compose Setup for the Fullstack Assignment

 This Docker Compose setup allows you to easily run your backend code in a Docker containerized environment.